spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ![](<../../assets/screenshots/New_branch_protection_rule (1).png>)

-This is is an important part of our proposed workflow - please refer to [this section](github.md#proposed-workflow) for more details.
+This is an important part of our proposed workflow - please refer to [this section](github.md#proposed-workflow) for more details.

 ### Deployment status notifications